 The following presents an average day in the life of an intern during general inpatient floor rotations at the Pediatric Residency Program at Goryeb Children’s Hospital.
 Though the morning is spent on several rounds with multiple focuses, patient care is provided at the bedside as the floor team makes decisions alongside attendings, patients and families.

-PGY-1s and sub-interns present their patients on rounds with the entire floor team and chief residents.
-The PGY-1 on night shift presents the new admissions who arrived during the night.
-The goal of handoff rounds is to discuss the daily plan of care for each patient on the inpatient service.
+The PGY-1 and sub-interns on night shift presents the new admissions who arrived during the night.
+The goal of handoff rounds is to discuss the daily plan of care to discuss any significant events that occurred overnight for each patient on the inpatient service.

 9:30 to 11:00am

 Led by the PGY-2 and 3 residents, bedside rounds are made with the entire floor team and the inpatient hospitalist.
 Patients and families are included in the discussion.
 Nursing and pharmacy staff members are invited to attend to provide a truly multidisciplinary approach to patient care.

 Led by a member of the Valerie Fund Children’s Center faculty, hematology-oncology rounds involve detailed discussion of all inpatient hematology-oncology patients, including diagnosis, pathology, management and side effects of treatment.

 General Patient Care

 Residents use this time to provide direct patient care.
 New patients are admitted throughout the day and are distributed by senior residents.
 Direct observation of history and physical exam skills is done by members of the hospitalist and medical education faculty.

 Each intern, a member of the floor team, spends one week on this shift working with a senior resident to admit patients, continue management of inpatient service, and evaluate patients in the emergency department for possible admission.